piengineering/X-keys_Linux/SDK Sample/README.md

 In order for /dev entries for X-Keys products to be readable by non-root users, a udev rule will need to be placed in /etc/udev/rules.d .
-A sample udev rule file is located in the udev folder.
+A sample udev rule file is located in the X-keys Rules folder.
 Simply copy this file to /etc/udev/rules.d using:
 ```
-    sudo cp udev/90-xkeys.rules /etc/udev/rules.d/
+    sudo cp udev/61-xkeys.rules /etc/udev/rules.d/
 ```
 from this folder.